RoneyBABA/DAYA/README.md

 ## PageIndex-inspired

-PageIndex proved that reasoning beats similarity.
-Hierarchical tree indexing, no chunking, LLM-guided retrieval — a genuine leap forward.
+PageIndex is a genuine step forward: hierarchical tree indexing, no chunking, LLM-driven structure extraction with self-correction across up to three retry rounds.

 But PageIndex is **visually blind**.
 Feed it a slide deck or a figure-dense manual, and the visual content simply disappears.
+At query time, every retrieval step burns an LLM call to navigate the tree.

-DAYA takes PageIndex's reasoning paradigm and goes further by combining it with Docling's industry-leading layout extraction and a vision-language model — so nothing in your document is ever invisible.
+DAYA takes PageIndex's reasoning paradigm and goes further by combining it with Docling's industry-leading layout extraction and a vision-language model — so nothing in your document is ever invisible.No LLM at retrieval time means lower latency and zero cost per query.

 ---